nanog75/hackathon/_day1/2019-02-17-step-1-understand-day-1-operations.md

 ### High Level Tasks

-For the Day1 group the relevant top level directories are :
+For the Day1 group, the relevant top level directories are :

 1. `ansible`:  This directory contains all the available playbooks for you to understand, modify and add to.
 These playbooks will eventually need to be combined into a single playbook.
 You will eventually need to have a playbook for each of the following operations:
     *  Configure BGP on rtr1 and rtr4 using YDK
     *  Bring up Open/R docker instances as IGP on all the routers(except rtr2, not until later)
-    *  Test Reachability on each router for the Open/R distributed loopbacks by leveraging YDK to execute pings on the IOS-XR routers through netconf actions.
+    *  Test reachability on each router for the Open/R distributed loopbacks by leveraging YDK to execute pings on the IOS-XR routers through netconf actions.
     *  Set up the telemetry collector to push data to the local kafka bus.

 2.  `ydk`:  This directory contains a sample YDK code that will help you understand how YDK works along with gNMI